 While the Lowe’s Advantage Card will work fine within Lowe’s stores, remember that you can’t use it on regular spending and bills.
 To make the most of your spending, you may want to consider a credit card you can use anywhere you shop — as well as a card that will let you earn cash back or rewards for each dollar you spend.
 (See also: Rewards Credit Cards Overview: 5 Types of Cards and How They Work)

 Another card with no annual fee to consider is the Capital One SavorOne Cash Rewards Credit Card.
-This card gives you an initial one-time $200 bonus when you sign up and spend $500 on purchases within three months of account opening.
+This card gives you can earn a one-time $200 bonus when you sign up and spend $500 on purchases within three months of account opening.
 You also earn unlimited 3% cash back on dining, entertainment, popular streaming services and at grocery stores (excluding superstores like Walmart® and Target®), plus 1% on all other purchases.
-Plus, earn 8% cash back on Capital One Entertainment purchases and tickets at Vivid Seats.
+Plus, earn 8% cash back on Capital One Entertainment purchases.
+Now you can earn 10% cash back on purchases made through Uber & Uber Eats, plus complimentary Uber One membership statement credits through 11/14/2024.
 Once again, you can redeem your rewards for cash back to use for anything you want.

 The Bottom Line